-When I was pregnant with my first child I had no idea of the benefits of extended breastfeeding.
-My friend asked me if I thought I would breastfeed.
+When I was pregnant with my first child I had no idea of the benefits of toddler breastfeeding.
+My friend asked me if I thought I would breastfeed at all.
 I responded, “I’ll try it and see how it goes.”
 So my daughter was born, and I was fortunate enough that breastfeeding came really easily to both of us.

 I had read that some people did that in this fantastic book (seriously, if you read only one book during pregnancy, make it this one) my friend gave me, but I was sure extended breastfeeding wasn’t for me.
 Surely toddlers were too old to breastfeed!

 Little did I know that I would end up so passionate about nursing and its benefits.
 Five and a half years later, I have tandem nursed twice, meaning my oldest and middle nursed simultaneously and later my middle nursed at the same time as my youngest.